cap-js-community/websocket/README.md

 }
 ```

-Event is broadcast to all clients with identifier `ABC`.
+Event is only published to all clients with identifier `ABC`.

 **Entity Element Level:**